Nearest Neighbor Sampling for Covariate Shift Adaptation: Proposed method

-In this paper, we propose using a non-parametric conditional sampler $\hat{\texttt S}$ based on the $k$-Nearest Neighbor ($k$-NN) method in CSA, which randomly outputs one of the $k$-nearest neighbors of input $X^{*}_{j}$ in the source sample $(X_{i}, Y_{i})_{i=1}^n$ (Algorithm~\ref{alg:kNNcondi}).
-We refer to this $k$-NN-based CSA as \emph{$k$-NN-CSA}.
+In this paper, we propose a method using a non-parametric conditional sampler $\hat{\texttt S}$ based on the $k$-Nearest Neighbor ($k$-NN) method, which randomly picks one of the $k$-nearest neighbors of the input $X^{*}_{j}$ among the source instances $(X_{i})_{i=1}^n$ and output the corresponding label (Algorithm~\ref{alg:kNNcondi}).
+We refer to this method as \emph{$k$-NN-based Conditional Sampling Adaptation} (\emph{$k$-NN-CSA}).

 \paragraph{Computing time} Recent advances for nearest neighbor search rely on tree-search to reduce the computing time.
-The seminal paper by \citet{bentley1975multidimensional} introduces the $k$-d tree method.
+The seminal paper by \citet{bentley1975multidimensional} introduced the $k$-d tree method.
 Building such a tree requires $\mathcal{O}(n\log n)$ and once the tree is available, search for the nearest neighbor of a given point can be done in $\mathcal{O}(\log n)$ time~\citep{friedman1977algorithm}.
 As a consequence, the time complexity of $k$-NN-CSA is $\mathcal{O}(n\log n + km\log n)$.